osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 Notes:
   Only asset objects of type static can be used in the target property.
   Static type ID specified in the target typeid must be put into the source typeid.

+When linking an asset, if you specify the version property of the root node with a value other than the default value of 1.0.0.0, you must specify the same type version in the typeversion property of the source and target properties.
+Otherwise, the default default typeversion of 1.0.0.0 is assumed.

 Parent/Child Asset Links
 ------------------------